bovirus/adbtools2/README.md

 required software are:

 * Jefferson available at https://github.com/sviehb/jefferson, to
-  extract the jffs2 root file system from the firmware file
+  extract the jffs2 root file system from the JFFS2 image file

 * mkfs.jffs2, part of mtd-utils
-  (http://www.linux-mtd.infradead.org/source.html) with the lzma patch to support lzma compression.
+  (http://www.linux-mtd.infradead.org/source.html), with the lzma patch to support lzma compression.
 The version of mkfs.jffs2, usually available on package repositories, doesn't include the lzma patch.
 I grabbed the lzma patch from the openwrt project and included it in this repository.

 To get mkfs.jffs2 with lzma support there are at least two
-possibilities: get a compiled version with the lzma patch included from an OpenWRT SDK or compile the mtd-utils from source.
+options: get a compiled version with the lzma patch included from an OpenWRT SDK or compile the mtd-utils from source.

 To compile the mtd-utils, some additional packages can be needed on